Union minister Ajay Mishra's son Ashish surrenders in Lakhimpur court | Law-Order

 The dead included four farmers and a journalist, who were mowed down allegedly by cars carrying BJP workers.

-Later, police had arrested Ashish in the case.
+According to the FIR lodged in the case, Ashish was sitting in one of the cars.
+Later, police arrested Ashish.
 The Lucknow Bench of the Allahabad HC had granted regular bail to him and opined that the present case was one of ''accident by hitting with the vehicle''.

 Cancelling his bail, the Supreme Court said the victims were denied ''a fair and effective hearing'' in the Allahabad High Court, which adopted a ''myopic view of the evidence''.